patkoch/devcontainer/terraformonazure/README.md

 ## 4. Usage of the Dev Container with Visual Studio Code

+### 4.1 Run the Container using Visual Studio Code

 As first step, start Visual Studio Code:

 ![alt text](pictures/01_StartVSCode.png)